Celine (brand)

 Celine (formerly spelled Céline, stylized in all caps) is a French luxury fashion house founded in 1945 by fashion designer Céline Vipiana.
 The headquarters are located at 16 rue Vivienne in the 2nd arrondissement of Paris at the Hôtel Colbert de Torcy, which has French Historic Monument classification.

-Séverine Merle has been the Chief Executive Officer since April 2017.
-Michael Rider, formerly of Ralph Lauren, has been creative director of the brand since 2025 after the departure of Hedi Slimane in October 2024.
+Séverine Merle has been the chief executive officer since April 2017.
+Michael Rider has been creative director of the brand since 2025 after the departure of Hedi Slimane in October 2024.

 History

 Creation

 In 1945, Céline Vipiana (1915–1997) and her husband, Richard, created one of the first luxury brands in the industry, Céline, a made-to-measure children's shoe business, and opened a first boutique at 52 rue Malte in Paris.
 The brand was recognised by its logo, the red elephant created by Raymont Peynet.

 New positioning

-In 1960, the brand decided to change its positioning by focusing its business on a ready-to-wear fashion brand for women with a sportswear approach.
-Henceforth, the brand offered a range of leather goods such as bags, loafers, gloves, and clothes.
+In 1960, the brand altered its positioning by focusing its business on a ready-to-wear fashion brand for high society Parisian women.
+Henceforth, the brand specialized in artisanal leather goods such as handbags, loafers, gloves, and garments.
 Céline Vipiana remained the designer from 1945 until her retirement in 1988.
 In 1964, the launch of the new fragrance "Vent fou" and the new "American Sulky" collection of accessories gained success.
-The trench coat became the chief product of the house.
-Prompted by the popularity of leather, Céline opened a leather goods boutique in Florence.
+The trench coat and Céline handbags became chief products of the house.
+Throughout the 1960s, Céline became known for the quality of its leather, and opened a leather goods boutique in Florence.

-In 1973, Céline redesigned its logo with the intertwined "C" Sulky canvas, linked to the Arc-de-Triomphe, which appeared as a symbol for Parisians.
+In 1973, Céline redesigned the logo with the intertwined "C" Sulky canvas, linked to the Arc-de-Triomphe, which appeared as a symbol for Parisians.
 At that time, Céline began its expansion in the world with the opening of various boutiques in Monte Carlo, Geneva, Hong Kong, Lausanne, Toronto and Beverly Hills.
-The brand's founders wished to be part of a charitable association, so Richard Vipiana established the Céline-Pasteur Prize, a sponsor for the American Hospital of Paris in 1973.
+The brand's founders wished to be part of a charitable association, and Richard Vipiana established the Céline-Pasteur Prize, a sponsor for the American Hospital of Paris in 1973.